JB1984/Unity-Vuforia-AR-Intro/README.md

 If you do not have Unity installed go to www.unity3d.com and install it.
 As I write this the latest version of Unity for Windows is 5.5.1f1

 Next thing that you will need is the Vuforia SDK for Unity.
 Go to https://developer.vuforia.com/ and register for a free account.
-Once you have an account and are signed in go the "Downloads" tab and choose the SDK tab undearneath that.
+Once you have an account and are signed in go the "Downloads" tab and choose the "SDK" tab undearneath that.
 You will want to "Download for Unity", as I write this the latest Vuforia version is 6.2.10.

 <hr> </hr>

-So now that you have all the required software lets
+<h3> Basic Unity Vuforia setup </h3>

+The app that we are creating is going to be very simple.
+It will recognize a specific image that you have given it and then will place a Unity GameObject on top of that image in the AR scene.
+This is the most basic AR app that you can make but it was a starting point for me and also I think that it is a great place for you to start as well because it gives you the basics of how to make a Unity Vuforia AR scene and you can just build on it from there to make complex apps.

+One last thing to note, I am going to be making this app for Android.
+So if you have an Android phone and you have it in developer mode enabled then you can build and test this app using your phone straight from Unity.

+Open up Unity and create a new 3D project, name it whatever you want.
+I am going to name mine "ARTutorialBasics".

+Now lets grab the Core Features samples package from the Vuforia website.
+Go to https://developer.vuforia.com/ click on the "Downloads" tab and choose the "Samples" tab underneath that.
+Look for the "Core Features" and then click "Download for Unity".
+This will give you a .zip file with the basic components that you will need to create this VR app.